HubBox Module for Magento 2

 }

-// Add other checks (category, dimensions, etc.)
+// Add additional checks here (category, dimensions, etc.)

 }